justoy/auto_fill_form/README.md

    - Enter your API key
    - Click "Save LLM Configuration"

-2. **Enable Auto‑Fill (via right‑click):**
+2. **Run Auto‑Fill (via right‑click):**
-   - Right‑click any page and choose "Enable Form AutoFiller"
+   - Right‑click any page and choose "Fill Forms Now"
-   - Auto‑fill stays enabled globally until you disable it from the same menu
+   - This injects the content script once for the current tab

 3. **Set up your profile:**
    - **Create a Profile**: Click "Create Profile" and give it a name (e.g., "Work", "Personal", "Travel")